Using Google’s Related Searches as a Keyword Tool

 This article was originally published on August 10, 2012.

-Keyword research is the start of your search engine optimization campaign.
-If you don’t know what people should be typing for your site, then you won’t know what keywords should go into your content.
+Keyword research is the foundation of our SEO services.
+If you don’t know what people should be typing to find your site, then you won’t know what keywords should go into your content.